microsoft/NLU.DevOps/docs/Test.md

 }
 ```

 When the `--transcriptions` option is used, the CLI tool will check to see if a transcription is already cached, and if so, call the test API for text.
-The tool will also save any new transcriptions that are computed by the NLU service to that same file.
+The tool will also save any new transcriptions that are computed by the NLU model to that same file.

 To kick off testing from speech with cached transcriptions, run the following command: